miroi/bagel_manual/source/ci/rasci.rst

    |    ``KH, Knowles, Handy``: Uses Knowles-Handy.
    |    ``HZ, Harrison, Zarrabian``: Uses Harrison-Zarrabian.
    |    ``Dist, parallel``: uses Parallel algorithm.
-   | **Recommendation:** If the active space is large and you have multiple processors, use Dist.
+   | **Recommendation:** If the active space is large and you have multiple processors, use the parallel algorithm.
 Otherwise, use default.

 .. topic:: ``charge``